drstearns/tutorials/src/ajax/index.md

 	});
 ```

 The function we pass to the Promise's `.then()` method will be called once the server begins to respond.
 The `response` object passed to this function as the first parameter allows us to do several things, but most commonly, you will want to parse the response body as JSON-encoded data.
 To do that, simply `return response.json()`.

+Some APIs you might call return plain text instead of JSON-encoded data.
+In that case, use `return response.text()` instead.
+This method reads the response body, but doesn't try to parse it as JSON.
+Instead, it simply reads the response body into a string and passes that to the next `.then()` callback function.

-The `response.json()` method is another asynchronous operation, so it actually returns a new Promise as well.
+Both the `response.json()` and `response.text()` methods are asynchronous operations, so they actually return a new Promise as well.
 But the neat thing about promises is that if you return a new Promise from a `.then()` callback function, the outer Promise will take on the state of the new returned Promise.
-That allows us to add another `.then()` callback function, which will be called once the JSON parsing has completed:
+That allows us to add another `.then()` callback function, which will be called once the reading/JSON-parsing has completed:

 ```javascript
 fetch("/my/data/url")